The Coding Agent Becomes the Maintainer

 Maintainers already live under asymmetry.
 Many projects have more users than reviewers, more issues than time, more feature requests than governance capacity, and more dependency pressure than funding.
 A tool that can generate plausible pull requests cheaply changes the economics of contribution.
 The scarce resource becomes not code production, but review, trust, context, and final responsibility.

 This is why "the agent opened a pull request" is not a finished achievement.
 It is a request for institutional attention.
 Someone must inspect the diff, decide whether the issue was understood, test the change, check compatibility, consider security implications, reject style drift, detect hallucinated assumptions, preserve architecture, and decide whether the project wants the change at all.
+The review burden is documented further in the AI Coding Agents wiki entry.

 Agent-native contribution can help when it is targeted: documentation cleanup, test generation, dependency chores, narrow bug fixes, structured migrations, log improvements, and first-pass analysis.
 It becomes extractive when it floods projects with work whose cost is externalized to unpaid or overloaded maintainers.

 The social danger is subtle.
 A project can look more active while becoming harder to govern.
 More branches, more comments, more draft pull requests, more generated explanations, more automated reviews, more CI runs, and more apparent velocity can hide the fact that human maintainers are spending their best judgment on agent supervision instead of project direction.
+The adjacent machine-contributor maintainer tax is therefore not an anti-tool position; it is a workload accounting problem.

 Supply-Chain Risk